 What is a consent management platform?

-A consent management platform, or consent management software, is an automated solution for collecting, managing, storing, and sharing user consent data while ensuring compliance with privacy and data regulations like TCPA, CCPA, and CAN-SPAM.
+A consent management platform, or consent management software, is an automated solution for collecting, managing, storing, and sharing user consent data while ensuring compliance with privacy and data regulations like TCPA, CCPA, CPRA, and CAN-SPAM.

 Is consent compliance important for a business?